Crunch-io/webdocs/crunch/crunch_analyzing-data.md

 ### Removing a variables from an analysis

 Hover over a variable in an analysis to reveal an 'x' next to the variable name.
 Click the 'x' to remove the variable.
-There are some graph types where this does not work correctly - if you are having trouble change to table view to remove the variable.
+(If the x doesn’t seem to show up — for instance some graphs may not provide the remove-variable button — simply change to table view to remove the variable.)

 ### Graph types